 The TCL 8 Series 2019's pre-calibration accuracy is poor.
 You don't have to be an expert to depict the errors both in the whites and in the colors.
 The Color Temperature is very warm and the red-yellowish tint is very apparent.
 The Gamma doesn't follow the curve well.
 Most scenes are darker than they should be, and very dark scenes are especially crushed.
 Some very bright scenes, on the other hand, are slightly brighter than they should be.

 The TCL 8 Series 2019 has outstanding accuracy after calibration.
 Any remaining inaccuracies require the use of a colorimeter to spot, and the gamma follows the target flawlessly.
+To achieve this calibration results we calibrated with Gamma set to '2.0', but we continue to recommend setting Gamma to '2.2' as this is the manufacturer's recommendation.

 There's an auto-calibration function that requires the use of an app.
 Although the app helps improve image accuracy significantly, it's less accurate than a colorimeter.